 Think workplace bullying is restricted to acts of aggression?
-The behavior is more subtle—and the line between “taskmaster” and “bully” is blurrier—than you might have imagined.
+The behavior can be more subtle when the line between “taskmaster” and “bully” becomes blurrier.

-Workplace bullying—which can include fairly subtle behaviors such as constant criticism, personal putdowns, unreasonable expectations, persistent understaffing, and denial of opportunities, as well as more overt acts like yelling and physical aggression—can have consequences to the victim that are even more devastating than sexual harassment.
-So says a review of 110 studies that compared the two kinds of negative behavior.
+Workplace bullying—which can include fairly subtle behaviors such as constant criticism, personal putdowns, unreasonable expectations, persistent understaffing, and denial of opportunities, as well as more overt acts, like yelling and physical aggression—can have consequences to the victim that extend beyond the physical.
+It is even more devastating than sexual harassment, so says a review of 110 studies that compared the two kinds of negative behavior.

-Bullied employees are more likely to quit their jobs and reported being less satisfied in their relationship with their bosses (even if the bosses were not the source of the bullying).
+Bullied employees are more likely to quit their jobs, and they report being less satisfied with the relationship with their bosses (even if the bosses were not the source of the bullying).
 The same results apply to the phenomenon of “mobbing,” which is bullying by more than one person.

-The role of the manager in either encouraging or squelching culture of bullying should not be underestimated.
-Psychological studies of the past 50 years have consistently demonstrated that a person in authority can wield strong influence over subordinates where aggression is concerned, and that even individuals who would not have acted negatively on their own will do so if such behavior is modeled or condoned by an authority figure.
+The role of the manager in either encouraging or squelching the culture of bullying should not be underestimated.
+Studies about the psychology behind bullying in the past 50 years have consistently demonstrated that a person in authority can wield strong influence over subordinates where aggression happens and that even non-bully individuals will tend to adopt aggressive acts if such behavior is modeled or condoned by an authority figure.